jerryuhoo/Fire/README.md

     - **Modulation Matrix**: A dedicated matrix panel to manage all modulation routings in one place.
     - **BPM Sync & Free (Hz) Modes**: Each LFO can be synchronized to the host's BPM or run freely in Hz.
     - **Quick Modulation Assignment**: A new "Assign" mode allows you to click any knob to instantly map it as a modulation target.
+    - **Other New Features**: Features like attack / release for compressor, new pan for stereo, and more downsample controls!

 2. **Major Code Refactoring**:
     - I refactored both UI and DSP code of this plugin so it is easier to modify and understand now.